AndreaSillano/VidDownloader/README.md

 /dist/VidDowloader.exe
 ```

+# Known Issues
+- Sometimes during conversions percetages reach 99% and stops althought the video is correctly converted.
+If this happens just close the program.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or issues, please feel free to open an issue or create a pull request.
 We appreciate all forms of contributions, whether it's improving documentation, fixing bugs, or adding new features.